 As the >freelancer movement grew, Mint provided a great way to manage your funds, track expenses, and keep your financial life all in one place.
 This video shows how easy it is to integrate all your banking, credit cards, and expenses into one dashboard you can access from anywhere, even your phone.
 Not just for freelancers anymore, Mint is one of the premier financial management tools online today thanks to this simple animated explainer video.

-The Best Tech Company Videos of All Time
+The Best Startup Explainer Videos of All Time

 No matter your business or industry, it takes a great explainer video to launch your startup.
 Take a page from the best and start planning your startup video today.